-In addition to all exterior, interior, and site wide signage, design work also included Grand Reopening materials.
-Case study of everything involved will be posted at a later date.
+In addition to all exterior, interior, and site wide signage, design work also included Grand Reopening materials which included the Omaha premiere of Alexander Payne’s Downsizing.

 Theater In Progress